zng-ui/zng/CONTRIBUTING.md

 Create an issue, provide a minimal reproducible example (MRE) that triggers the issue, if manual interaction needs to happen, provide a list of steps to follow to cause the issue.

-The issue must happen in the latest release or newer (master branch).
+The issue must happen in the latest release or newer (master branch), latest Rust stable and after running `cargo update`.

 ### Close a Todo